 - (a) Review for completeness and application acceptance.
 The zoning administrator shall review the final plat application for completeness within no more than 7 calendar days from the posted submission deadline.
 Incomplete applications will not be processed and will be returned to the applicant. - (b) Distribution and agency review of final plat.
 The zoning administrator may forward a copy of the final plat application to other city departments as may be appropriate, the Georgia Department of Transportation if the proposed subdivision has frontage on or proposes access to a state or federal road.
-The applicant shall be required to obtain approval from the Barrow County Environmental Health Department if septic tanks are

-- proposed within a major subdivision, and public utility providers in cases where connection to public water and/or sewer is proposed or required. - (c) Time period for completion of review.
+The applicant shall be required to obtain approval from the Barrow County Environmental Health Department if septic tanks are proposed within a major subdivision, and public utility providers in cases where connection to public water and/or sewer is proposed or required. - (c) Time period for completion of review.
 Except for final plats that have frontage on or propose access to a state or federal road which require review by the Georgia Department of Transportation (which require a 30-day review period), within no more than 25 calendar work days following receipt of a complete final plat application, during which agency review shall be completed, the zoning administrator shall indicate on the final plat or in writing all comments related to compliance with this article and the UDC.
 The zoning administrator shall provide all comments to the applicant for resolution, who shall work with each department as necessary to resolve all issues. - (d) Action.
-When the zoning administrator has determined that the final subdivision plat is in compliance with the approved preliminary plat for the subdivision (if applicable) and the requirements of this UDC and consistent with the comprehensive plan, it shall be approved.
-The owner shall be responsible for compliance with all codes, regulations, and zoning requirements and for the satisfaction of all the noted and written comments.
-If it is determined that the final plat is not in compliance with the requirements of this UDC, the zoning administrator shall disapprove the final plat.
-Action must be taken by the zoning administrator to approve, conditionally approve, or disapprove the final plat application within no more than 45 days from receipt of a completed application.
+When the zoning administrator has determined that a final plat of a minor subdivision is in compliance with the requirements of this UDC, it shall be approved by the zoning administrator.
+When the zoning administrator has determined that a final subdivision plat of a major subdivision is in compliance with the approved preliminary plat for the major subdivision and the requirements of this UDC and consistent with the comprehensive plan, it shall be scheduled for consideration and action by the Statham City Council.
+If the City Council determines that the final subdivision plat of a major subdivision is in compliance with the approved preliminary plat for the major subdivision and the requirements of this UDC and consistent with the comprehensive plan, it shall be approved.
+In the case of a final plat for a minor subdivision, action must be taken by the zoning administrator to approve, conditionally approve, or disapprove the minor final plat application within no more than 45 days from receipt of a completed application.
+In the case of a final plat for a major subdivision, action must be taken by the City Council to approve, conditionally approve, or disapprove the major final plat application within no more than 65 days from receipt of a completed application.